The Essential Hub of our Financial Planning Community.

 If the meals are bad, the breaks are too short, or the Expo and vendors take over the CE content or reduce/impact the networking time, the rigor and engagement suffers.

-Quality of interaction – not quantity of attendees– matters the most.
+Quality of interaction – not quantity of attendees– matters more if you want repeat attendees.

 Lectures - content verbally delivered, usually in tandem with a visual reference/aid (eg: